JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 I envision a future in which AI is widely accessible to support the goals of individual humans.
 While there are many ways this might be approached, I focus on developing technology to facilitate natural language collaboration between human and machine.
 But I'm generally interested in any idea that can **positively impact people**.

-I am also engaged in work applying language model technology to the preservation of the Cherokee language (Tsalagi), drawing inspiration from the work done to preserve Irish (Gaeilge).
+I am also working to apply language model technology to the preservation of the Cherokee language (Tsalagi), drawing inspiration from the work done to preserve Irish (Gaeilge).
+The hope is to create a dynamic reservoir for the support of future generations of speakers.

 <!--The **specific aims** of my research are to (1) understand LLM cognition, (2) preserve endangered languages, (3) improve semantically-complex search, and (4) empower researchers with better tools for the analysis of linguistics and semantics. -->